 People justify holding these schools above all others by acknowledging the money and capability required to attend them.
 So long as people continue to preserve such image, and hold these institutions in such esteem for the reasons described, then they will continue to seek them out, pay for their degrees, and not let such institutions go.

-So the decision is yours, to be a big fish in a little pond or a small fish in a big one?
+The decision is yours: will you be a big fish in a little pond or a small fish in a big one?